kperusko/cheatsheet/linux.md

 export HISTTIMEFORMAT="[%F] [%T] " (set the HISTTIMEFORMAT variable so that the history contains date and time for each command - only for current session - add to ~/.bash_profile to make it permanent) fc (processes command line history - open and editor to modify and reexecute previously entered commands)

-read (read one line from standard input - usefull when writing shell scripts and prompting user for info)

 sudo update-rc.d foobar defaults (installs the init script foobar for all run levels - foobar script must be in the /etc/init.d/.
 This will enable to call service foobar start) sudo update-rc.d foobar start 80 2 3 4 5 . stop 20 S 1 6 (foobar service will be started at sequence 20 in levels 2-5 and stoped at sequence 20 in level S, 1 and 6.
 On debian 6 if using dependency based boot "insserv" scripts must have LSB headers)